OSI SAF central

 I do not fancy NetCDF, do you have other formats?

 The processing chain is currently only producing NetCDF files.
-Please let us know (contact) if you need another format.
+Please let us know (contact) if you need another format and we will guide you to find a solution.

-4. Documentation and linksThe following documentation is available, further describing the OSI-407 ice drift product.
+4. Documentation and linksThe following documentation is available, further describing the OSI-407-a ice drift product.

 Quicklooks for this dataset can be accessed from this page.